 Who benefits from a weak Pound?

 - Firms selling goods abroad.
 Foreign buyers need less currency to buy the same quantity of UK goods.
-Therefore a weak pound means UK exporters can sell their goods cheaper and / or increase their profit margins.
+Therefore a weak pound means UK exporters can sell their goods cheaper and/or increase their profit margins.
 A weak Pound should help British manufacturers and exporters.

 - However, the benefits of a weaker Pound depend on demand elsewhere in the world.
-If the Eurozone and US economy are struggling, then lower prices may be insufficient to lead to a big increase in UK export demand.
+If the Eurozone and US economies are struggling, then lower prices may be insufficient to lead to a big increase in UK export demand.

 - Also, in recent years, British exports have proved to be quite inelastic.
 (British goods tend to be higher value goods and services – less sensitive to price change than manufactured clothes.